Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Close-up of the word "Bugis" in white lettering on a dark grey MRT station sign in Singapore

 Another wildly busy interchange — this time with the Downtown (Blue) line — the Bugis MRT station sits beneath a sprawling shopping area.
-The centerpiece is Bugis Junction Mall.
+The centerpiece is one of several malls in the area, Bugis Junction.

 Historic shophouse with green shutters at Bugis Junction in Singapore, with a modern glass-roofed shopping arcade visible on the right.